vertexproject/synapse/docs/synapse/userguides/userguide_section9.rst

 For example, if you decide that ``foo.bar.baz.hurr`` and ``foo.bar.baz.derp`` provide too much granularity and should both be rolled up into ``foo.bar.baz``, the change is relatively easy.
 Similarly, if you create the tag ``foo.bar`` and later decide that tag should reside under a top-level tag ``wut``, you can rename ``foo.bar`` to ``wut.foo.bar`` and re-tag the relevant nodes. (**Note:** Changing the tags is still a manual process as Synapse does not currently support “mass renaming” of tags.
 However, it is relatively straightforward to lift all nodes that have a given tag, apply the new “renamed” tag to all the nodes, and then delete the ``syn:tag`` node for the original tag, which will also remove the old tag from any nodes.)

-This flexibility provides a "safety net" when designing tag hierarchies, as it allows some freedom to "not get it right" the first time.
+This flexibility provides a safety net when designing tag hierarchies, as it allows some freedom to "not get it right" the first time.
 Particularly when implementing a new tag or set of tags, it can be helpful to test them out on real-world data before finalizing the tags or tag structure.
 The ability to say "if we don't get it quite right we can rename it later" can free up analysts or developers to experiment.

 It is harder to modify tags through means such as "splitting" tags.
 For example, if you create the tag ``foo.bar`` and later decide that ``bar`` should really be tracked as two variants (``foo.bar.um`` and ``foo.bar.wut``), it can be painstaking to separate those out, particularly if the set of nodes currently tagged ``foo.bar`` is large.
 For the sake of flexibility it is often preferable to err on the side of "more detail", particularly during early testing.